philrenn95/OpenAIgym/README.md

 # OpenaIgym_cartpole
-Code for the OpenAI gym Cartpole Problem.
+Code for several the OpenAI gym Problems.